Get Back to Your Best with Intentional Inefficiency

 There are countless ways to practice intentional inefficiency.
 Take a drive to a nearby town on your day off and leisurely stroll through the streets letting whatever catches your eye direct you.
 Brew a cup of tea and sit on your front porch with no thought of what you’ll do next.
 Or practice a hobby paying attention to nothing other than your enjoyment of it.

 Hobbies give us room to leisurely float through activities, paying no mind to work-related metrics, outcomes, or standards.
 Like a feather in the wind, hobbies allow our interests and passions to take us in whatever direction they want, oblivious to time or external demands.
 Although hobbies are often goal-directed activities, they paradoxically give us free space within which to figuratively do nothing, while doing something.
 When we’re sitting in a boat patiently waiting for a fish to bite our lure, we can enjoy the warm sun on our face and the gentle bobbing of the waves beneath us as we essentially do nothing while outwardly engaged in a respectable pursuit.
 When we walk through the woods looking for birds that we haven’t yet photographed, we can allow our minds to wander or shoot the breeze with fellow bird-watchers, casually filling time within the larger context of a shared activity.
-Although many hobbies involve effort, concentration, and discipline, they also often give us the freedom to drift, letting our momentary fascinations direct our attention, thoughts and actions.
+Although many hobbies involve effort, concentration, and discipline, they also often give us the freedom to drift, letting our momentary fascinations direct our attention, thoughts, and actions.

 The years of practice we get focusing our attention and effort in school and then cultivating our ability to plan, organize, and perform at work leaves us with a well-developed capacity to achieve but can weaken our ability to unwind.
 We get too practiced at “going” and have trouble “stopping”.
 Many of us have learned how to strive, but forgotten how to bask.
 Intentional inefficiency acts as a counterbalance to this tendency, allowing us to feel replenished, recharged, and reinvigorated.
 To live well, we need to know how to perform, but we must also remember to refuel.
 If during the week you are results-oriented and resourceful, in your leisure time allow yourself the luxury of being playful and inefficient.
-Not only will you feel better, it will make you more productive when you get back to work.
+Not only will you feel better, but it will also make you more productive when you get back to work.